 Air Leaks Causing Air Compressor Not Shutting Off

 Air compressors have a cut-out pressure setting as already explained.
 The cut-out level is the pressure that an air compressor is supposed to stop producing additional compressed air.
 It works so that your air compressor knows when the tank is full only when the cut-out pressure has been reached.

-Under normal operation, when the air pressure reaches a set level and the pressure regulator bleeds some of the air off, which causes a decrease in pressure.
+Under normal operation, when the air pressure reaches a set level the pressure regulator bleeds some of the air off, which causes a decrease in pressure.
 Then, the air compressor will turn on again and resume pumping air back into the tank until it is full again.

 Sometimes, an air compressor will continue to fill the tank after the cut-off level has been reached due to the potential that there is an air leak in the system.
-You must confirm whether or not there is a leak by listening for hissing sounds around the whole system or looking for holes on the side of the tank.
+You must confirm whether or not there is a leak by listening for hissing sounds around the whole system or looking for holes in the side of the tank.
 It may be possible to fix leaks with special equipment.

 However, another cause of the compressor not shutting off after reaching cut-out leaves your motor running which makes it so your air compressor won’t turn off.
 This causes the tank pressure to rise beyond the normal cut-out setting.

 Pressure Switch Problems Causing Air Compressor Not Shutting Off

 The pressure switch is a very important component of an air compressor.
 The pressure switch is a mechanical device that uses air pressure and electricity to control the operation of an air compressor.
 It’s a relatively simple mechanism that closes a circuit to power the motor if the system is below its set pressure level.